shadowofleaf96/BlogWebsite/README.md

    npx nodemon
    ```

-Visit [http://localhost:3000](http://localhost:3000) to access the GameHub Blog.
+Visit [my blog website](https://blog-website-7mkl.onrender.com) to access the TechBlog Blog.

 ## Usage

-1. **Create an Account**: Register for a new account on the GameHub Blog.
+1. **Create an Account**: Register for a new account on the TechBlog.
 2. **Write a Post**: Share your gaming experiences, reviews, or thoughts.

 ## Contributing

 We welcome contributions from the community.
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.
-Check our [contribution guidelines](CONTRIBUTING.md) for more details.